-Set within the backdrop of pristine, endless wilderness, Yukon’s historic sites bring forth a dimension worthy of your full attention.
-Yukon’s place in Canadian history was significant largely as a result of the Klondike gold rush of 1898.
+Set to the backdrop of pristine, endless wilderness, Yukon’s place in Canadian history was significant largely as a result of the Klondike gold rush of 1898.
 These dramatic events of the 19th century brought in over 30,000 people and set up Dawson City as the administrative and commercial centre of the North.
 Coined the “Paris of the North,” this bustling town featured shops, hotels, and theatres for a steady flow of all-consuming prospectors.
 Fortunately, much of this bygone era can be relived today through a number of national historic sites of Canada.

 Venturing further into Yukon’s deep history, one must head north via car or plane to the Dawson Historical Complex.
 Also managed by Parks Canada, this national historic site features over two dozen buildings within the living community of Dawson City.
 The senses come alive while walking wooden boardwalks and gazing into abandoned buildings shifting and sinking with the permafrost.
 Take in a scheduled performance with costumed interpreters including the popular poetry readings at the Robert Service Cabin.
 Other restored and well-interpreted buildings include the Commissioner’s Residence and the luxurious Palace Grand Theatre.